We are delighted to offer you a Pet Insurance comparison tool!

 With so many different insurers each providing their own level of pet insurance cover it’s no wonder some people just choose the cheapest option available to them.
-You could get lucky doing this and choose the cover level suitable for you, but it makes sense to research the type of policy you really require.
+You could get lucky doing this and choose the cover level suitable for you, but it makes sense to research the type of pet insurance policy you really require.
 Some policies exclude certain things which you might believe are necessary.

 There are a number of common treatments that are often excluded from a standard pet insurance policy.
 Routine vaccines, pregnancy and birth expenses, flea and worm control, as well as neutering and spaying are frequently excluded from policies.
-Any pre-existing medical conditions will not be covered, which also applies if you change insurance provider.
+Any pre-existing medical conditions will not be covered, which also applies if you change pet insurance provider.

 We highly recommend taking time over your pet insurance decision and carefully reading through the policy terms to fully understand what is and isn’t covered.

 A typical cost of a consultation and diagnosis is approximately £60.
 If your pet requires any further treatment then your vet bill will increase dependent on what the treatment is.

 Vet bills can certainly add up if your four-legged companion manages to get itself insured or develops an injury.
 Listed below are typical vet costs associated with treating common injuries and health problems for dogs.

 Some parts of the claim form will need to be completed by the vet that treated your pet.
 You will need to show the invoices issued by the veterinary practice for the treatment of your animal.
 If it is the first time you are claiming you will need to provide your pet’s full clinical history.
 You can ask your vet for your pet’s full clinical history; you will need to contact any other vets that you have visited too.